Undergraduate Course

 Vaccinations

 We continue to recommend Covid-19 and flu vaccinations.
-This is to protect yourself and the vulnerable people you may meet throughout your placement.
+This is to protect you and the vulnerable people you may meet throughout your placement.

 Practice-based learning opportunities

-Practice based placements are organised by our placement team and each student is timetabled to complete approximately 1,000 hours of practice-based learning.
-During placements, you'll work with qualified physiotherapists and other professionals to consolidate learning, gain new experiences and develop and refine your abilities.
+Practice-based placements are organised by our placement team and each student is timetabled to complete approximately 1,000 hours of practice-based learning.
+During placements, you'll work with qualified physiotherapists and other professionals to consolidate your learning, gain new experiences, and develop and refine your abilities.
 Learning on placement is achieved through interactive experiences and practice educators facilitating personal and professional growth within a variety of settings.
 The environment is supportive, enabling you to rehearse skills with constructive feedback.

-To maximise the learning opportunities available to students we work with a variety of practice-based learning providers from across our region.
-From the Colchester campus you may need to travel up to 90 minutes each day to and from a placement location, or use local accommodation for locations that are further afield.
-Eligible students are able to claim back these additional costs associated with attending placements through the NHS business authority, who you can also apply to for a £5,000 per academic year grant (that you won't need to pay back)!
+To maximise the learning opportunities available to you, we work with a variety of practice-based learning providers across our region.
+From our Colchester Campus you may need to travel up to 90 minutes each day to and from a placement location, or use local accommodation for locations that are further afield.
+Eligible students are able to claim back these additional costs associated with attending placements through the NHS business authority, who you can also apply to for a grant of £5,000 per academic year (that you won't need to pay back)!
 Additional funding may also be available depending on your personal circumstances.
 You can find more information about eligibility and how to apply on the HSC Scholarships and Funding page.

-You will be provided with two student physiotherapist uniform polo shirts, as well as two tunics and two pairs of trousers by the university, prior to your first practice placement (additional items can be purchased by students if they choose).
+You will be provided with two student physiotherapist uniform polo shirts, as well as two tunics and two pairs of trousers by the university, prior to your first practice placement (you can also purchase additional items, if you choose).

 Additional expenses

-You will incur additional costs and expenses throughout this course, which you can learn more about here (.doc).
+You will incur additional costs and expenses throughout this course, which you can learn more about in our Additional Course-Related Expenses document (.doc).

 Professional accreditation